Oath of office: Civil servants

 The oath of office for civil servants is as follows:

 New Zealand

 Governor-General

 The chief justice of New Zealand administers the oath of office at the swearing-in of new governors-general of New Zealand.
 The oath is as follows:

 An affirmation may be used instead of this oath.

+Prime Minister, Ministers, and Members of the Parliament

+The oath of the Prime Minister, Ministers, and Members of the Parliament are required to recite the 2 oaths which are the Oath of Allegiance and of Execution.